QuantumApprentice/msk2bmpGUI/README.md

 The program currently opens with a very simple "Load files..." button and the full default Fallout palette including the upper cycling colors.
+Drag and dropping images is supported,
+(and might work better than the Load Files button).

 ### *Load File*
-Loading a compatible image (jpg, png, bmp) or Fallout FRM file will open a second window with a preview of this image.
+Loading or dropping a compatible image (jpg, png, bmp) or Fallout FRM file will open a second window with a preview of this image.

-The red squares indicate how the image will be tiled if it's supposed to be an overworld map.
+If its larger than the size of an overworld map tile, then red squares indicate how the image will be tiled.
-- Currently only a single frame of an FRM will be displayed, Plans are to expand this to display all frames, and to allow each frame to be edited individually.
-- FRM's that use color cycling currently don't display correctly, Plans are to add color cycling to this image display too.

-Once the image is loaded there are several buttons above the image with conversion and editing options.
+- Once the image is loaded you can use the Angle Bracket keys "<" and ">" to browse all supported images in the source folder for that image.
-- These buttons are currently fairly generic and mostly apply to non-FRM images,
- - Plans are to make them context specific with dropdowns for the alternative color matching profiles (to include dithering options).
+- The Left <- and Right -> Arrow keys scrub through the frames of an animated FRM.
+- The Up and Aown Arrow keys change the facing direction of an animated FRM if those directions are stored in it.
+- The Space Bar plays/pauses FRM animations.
+- CTRL + Mouse Scroll will zoom in and out on images.
+- Right Click and Drag will move the image around the window.

 ### *Preview Tiles*
 The "Preview Tiles" buttons are intended to be used to make Fallout's